Rheumatoid arthritis can have many symptoms. The most common are stiff, painful joints and fatigue.

 But this disease causes inflammation in many body parts, so you may have symptoms that you don’t realize are related to RA.
 Some are signs of serious complications that put your organs, or even your life, at risk.

 Both RA and medications to treat it, like steroids, cause your bones to become weaker.
 You’re more likely to break a bone if you fall.
 Exercise, especially weight-bearing activity like walking, helps to keep your bones strong.
+Learn about different types of exercises that are easy on your joints.

 RA makes you more likely to get heart disease.
 Over time, plaque builds up in your arteries.
 Doctors call this atherosclerosis.
 This can lead to a heart attack.
 Chest pain is a common symptom.